 Lead Expert Group (LEG)

-The development and drafting of the Foresight 2.0 report will be undertaken by a team of experts – the Lead Expert Group (LEG), which comprise of seven individuals with notable expertise in one or more of the areas relevant to the report, such as food systems, agriculture, nutrition, sustainability, food markets and economics, as well as political economy and governance.
+The development and drafting of the Foresight 2.0 report will be undertaken by a team of experts – the Lead Expert Group (LEG), which comprise of nine individuals with notable expertise in one or more of the areas relevant to the report, such as food systems, agriculture, nutrition, sustainability, food markets and economics, as well as political economy and governance.

 Its members are: